Our Best Minimalist Living Tips

 Don’t give energy to contentious and negative people, situations, or other things that don’t matter.
 Not only does it add zero value to your personal progress, all that complaining and criticizing stirs up toxic emotions that cause stress which damages your body and mind.

 Somewhere along the way “faster” became synonymous with “better”, but it’s a total misconception.
 For many things in life, endurance is required to obtain them.
 So don’t burn out before reaching your mark.
+Accept that some improvement can be better than perfection.
+Even when it comes to simple living, extreme minimalism can lead to frustration and burnout.

 There will always be times when you’ve exhausted your resources and have to depend on someone else to progress.
 Helplessness is a weakness, not occasionally and strategically reaching out for support.
 Know the difference.